 Kenneth R. David’s practice focuses on complex litigation in state and federal actions, in arbitration, and in front of regulatory authorities.
 Ken represents private and public corporations, and individuals, including investment managers, corporate directors, investment banks, securities firms, insurance and reinsurance companies, payment card networks, technology firms, chemical companies, trade groups, and creditors.
 He handles a variety of securities, antitrust, corporate governance, defamation, fraudulent conveyance, credit-related, commercial, contract, restructuring, and reinsurance matters, and government investigations.

-Ken has been recognized by Benchmark Litigation as a Litigation Star and by Lawdragon as a Leading Litigator in America and as a Leading Plaintiff Financial Lawyer for commercial litigation.
+Ken has been recognized by The Legal 500, by Benchmark Litigation as a Litigation Star and by Lawdragon as a Leading Litigator in America and as a Leading Plaintiff Financial Lawyer for commercial litigation.

 Prior to joining Kasowitz, Ken clerked for the Honorable William H. Pauley III, U.S. District Court for the Southern District of New York.